timothyhioe/EventHub/README.md

 - **Event Details**: Clickable markers with event information
 - **Get Directions**: One-click routing via Google Maps or OpenStreetMap
 - **Responsive**: Maps adapt to all screen sizes

+## Smart Event Imagery

+- When an event is created without an `imageUrl`, the backend automatically requests a relevant landscape photo from the Unsplash API using the event title as the keyword.
+- The chosen image URL is stored alongside the event, so the frontend renders it like any manually supplied image.
+- The feature silently skips fallback images if the API key is missing or the request fails (your event will still be created).

 ### API Endpoints